isabella232/marketer-experience.en/help/use-case-playbooks/unitary-event.md

         --header "Content-Type: application/json"
     ```

-    Obtain inlet id from the response and use it in place of `EVENT_INLET_ID`
+    Obtain inletUrl from the response and use it in place of `EVENT_INLET_ID`

 1. At this step user must have values of `EVENT_DATASET_ID` and `EVENT_INLET_ID`; if not, please refer step `3` or `4` respectively.
 1. To ingest event, user need to change the time variable `TIMESTAMP` in request body of cURL below.